Narkanda

 Narkanda is a town and a nagar panchayat in Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.
-It is at an elevation of 2708 meters on the Hindustan-Tibet Road (NH 5) in Himachal Pradesh, India within a fir (abies pindrow) forest.
+It is at an elevation of 2708 meters on the Indo-Tibet Road (NH 5) in Himachal Pradesh, India within a fir (abies pindrow) forest.
 It is about 60 km away from Shimla and surrounded by the Himalayan Range.

 It is a skiing resort in winter.
 It connects Shimla with Kumarsain and Rampur and a detour also goes to Kotgarh-Thanedhar, the prime apple belt of Himachal Pradesh where Satyananda Stokes started the apple culture.

 Geography

 Narkanda is located at 31.27°N 77.45°E. It has an average elevation of 2708 metres (8599 feet).
 The famous Hatu peak is 8 km from Narkanda.
 Kumarsain, which is 20 km from Narkanda, is the nearest town and Narkanda comes under Kumarsain subdivision and tehsil.
 Kotgarh is 15 km from Narkanda and known for apple orchards.
 Satyanand Stokes brought the apple to this place and helped strengthen the economy of this area.
 Today Rs 3,000 Crore direct and indirect income is generated through apple production.
 Presently apple growers are shifting to bring their farm under cherry cultivation to fetch fast money in their pocket as holdings are marginalised d noue to population factor.
 The grandson of Mr. Stokes is experimenting to develop new variety of apple for better production.